What causes brain fog?

 If you're constantly feeling tired and it's affecting your day-to-day life (like not being able to hold onto conversations or complete tasks), talk to your doctor or GP.
 They can help you figure out what's behind ongoing brain fog and how best to treat it.

-What kind of deficiency causes brain fog?
+What kind of shortages causes brain fog?

 There are many different types of vitamins and minerals that can contribute to brain fog if you’re not getting enough.
-A common deficiency that encourages brain fog is a lack of iron, which can lead to:
+A common shortage that encourages brain fog is a lack of iron, which can lead to:

 Tired and weak